ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 For some variables, these tabulations differ from the tabulations of the raw data, due to the anonymization of the SUF file.

-In Table 9.18 the variables in the dataset “file” are listed along with concise descriptions of the variables, the level at which they are collected (individual level (IND) or household level (HH)), the measurement type (continuous, semi-continuous or categorical) and value
+In :numref:`tab918` the variables in the dataset “file” are listed along with concise descriptions of the variables, the level at which they are collected (individual level (IND) or household level (HH)), the measurement type (continuous, semi-continuous or categorical) and value